top of page

 I would explore all the ways I could gather, push and press, crawl, rise, and then descend back in again along those well-worn pathways.
 Then I would explore what it was to meet another body, to lean into it, rise up and over it, and be carried like driftwood back to the shore of the floor on the other side.
 Or to curl into the nooks and crannies, finding spaces, levering through an armpit, through the curve of a neck, rolling and being tossed inside a wave of bodies and love.

 Then I would get up, pull on my street clothes, eat something quickly, and bike or drive to rehearsal.
-There we would explore, through my own body or through others’ bodies, how to move to capture a state, fragmentation, horror, beauty, wonder, innocence, a quality of space.
+There we would explore through my own body, or through others’ bodies, how to move to capture a state, fragmentation, horror, beauty, wonder, innocence, a quality of space.
 Whatever it was we were trying to understand, we let our bodies move us toward it and through it, into realms of the unknown.

 We let it evoke imagination.
 Let it conjure ideas for structure, tempo, contrast, puncture, and punctuation.
 Then we would talk, organize what had been discovered, and create again and again and again.

 We were learning through our bodies.
 We were getting wiser through our bodies.
 That world taught me how to remain present in uncertainty.
 It taught me how to trust imagination.
 It taught me how to stay with tension long enough for something new to emerge.
-Through the body, not exclusively through the head, I came to understand the world.
-I came to understand myself.
+Through the body, not exclusively through the head, I came to understand the world and myself.
 I learned how to make the invisible visible, turn the formless into form.

 Yet, much of that went unrecognized.
 The capacities I was developing, intuition, relational awareness, resilience, emotional range, creativity, non-verbal listening, were rarely named as valuable in the wider culture.
 What could not be easily measured was often overlooked.

+This is how change moves: through people no longer willing to abandon themselves in order to belong.
 There is a way to rise without hardening.
 A way to lead without domination.
 A way to serve without erasing yourself.
-A way to help shape a more humane future.
 It begins with you.
 It begins in the body.

 Here are upcoming opportunities with Delia Brett: